ytrkptl/react-layouts/README.md

 1. The first layout can be found here: <https://github.com/ytrkptl/layout-1>

-It looks like the following on larger screens but with no so funkier colors of course:
+It looks like the following on larger screens but with not so funkier colors of course:
 ![layout-1 preview](/assets/layout-1-excal-preview.svg)

 Here's a mobile preview: